SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

 ## Business Use Case

 A customer wants to purchase a product offering.
 Before adding the product offering to the cart, the `Select a suitable time for an appointment` screen is displayed, based on the checklist policy configured at the backend by the Product Manager.
-The customer is required to select a `call to schedule` option, or a suitable appointment from the available appointments.
+The customer can select a `call to schedule` option to arrange a call back to schedule an appointment, or a suitable a suitable appointment from the available time slots (appointments).

 The business use case includes the following steps:

-1. The customer searches and selects a product offering; for example, Fiberlink 100, and clicks **Add to Cart** to add the product offering to the cart.
+1. A customer searches and selects a product offering; for example, Fiberlink 100, and clicks **Add to Cart** to add the product offering to the cart.
 2. The `Select a suitable time for an appointment` screen is displayed, based on the checklist actions configured at the backend by Product Manager.
 The `Select a suitable time for an appointment` screen displays:
-    - **Call to Schedule:** The customer can select this option if a call back is required to schedule an appointment.
+    - **Call to Schedule:** A customer can select this option if a call back is required to schedule a suitable appointment.
-    - **Select a Suitable Appointment:** The customer can select a suitable appointment from the available appointments.
+    - **Select a Suitable Appointment:** A customer can select a suitable appointment from the available time slots (appointments).
-3. The selected product offering with the appointment is added to the cart.
+3. The selected product offering with the appointment is added and displayed on the cart.
-4. The customer can edit the appointment before proceeding to checkout the product offering.
+4. A customer can choose to edit the appointment before proceeding to checkout the product offering.
-5. The customer can view view the appointment and the order details from the `Order Details` page or the `Order History` page.
+5. A customer can view the appointment and the order details from **Account >** `Order History` page.

 ## Navigation Flow